Why are Taiwanese skeptical of Chinese vaccines? | DW | 27.05.2021

 The February poll showed that only 1.3% of the respondents would choose COVID-19 vaccines from China.

-Health experts also have concerns about the effectiveness and safety of vaccines from China, citing China's poor track record of complying with Good Manufacturing Practice (GMP) regulations.
+Health experts also have concerns about the effectiveness and safety of vaccines from the mainland, citing China's poor track record of complying with Good Manufacturing Practice (GMP) regulations.

 "Usually, the approval of a vaccine should ensure that the manufacturing process and the delivery process of the vaccine meet the existing requirements," said Ho Mei-Shang, professor at the Institute of Biomedical Sciences at Taiwan's Academic Sinica.